takelwerk/takelage-pad/README.md

 ## Run it

-You could use a simple `docker-compose.yml` file
+You could use a simple `docker-compose.yml` file to run the pad:

 ```yaml
 version: "3.8"